 She was one of the favorite loan officers in the Federal Employees Credit Union.
 About a year ago, loan officer Karan Shepherd saved a first-time car buyer $3,000, said Florence Rogers, chief executive officer of the Federal Employees Credit Union.
-A girl was trying to buy a car and as Shepherd processed the application she decided to call the dealer directly, Rogers said.
+A girl was trying to buy a car, and as Shepherd processed the application she decided to call the dealer directly, Rogers said.
 Shepherd was able to talk the dealer down by $3,000.
 Shepherd, 27, joined the credit union in the Alfred P. Murrah Federal Building in October 1988.
 She had attended Moore High School and Draughon School of Business.
-Shepherd had two daughters, Brittany Miller, 10, and Gabby, 4.
-Shepherd and her husband, Jay Shepherd, live in Moore and enjoyed attending the girls’ T-ball games, Rogers said.
+Shepherd had two daughters, Brittany Miller and Gabby, aged 10 and 4 at the time of her death.
+Shepherd and her husband, Jay Shepherd, lived in Moore and enjoyed attending the girls’ T-ball games, Rogers said.
 Other survivors are nephew Eric Truelove of the home; father Paul R. Howell of Oklahoma City; mother Shirley Howell of Oklahoma City; two sisters, Vicki Truelove, Muskogee, OK, and Lana Nowicki, Oklahoma City; a niece & nephew, Shylie & Christopher Nowicki of Oklahoma City; maternal grandparents, Eddie & Iva Dunn of Oklahoma City; maternal great grandmother, Agnes Smith of Oklahoma City; father & mother-in-law, Don & Dixie Shepherd of Oklahoma City, and numerous other relatives and friends.
 In addition to her family, Karan is survived by a special friend, John R. Strain, who was always there to help her.